 When using ASP.NET on the web server some things become easier because

-controls and components and managing some useful things around it.
+it brings a built-in framework for reusing HTML code fragments, buildingcontrols and components and managing some useful things around it.
 I will

 use some features of the page model, ASP.NET user controls and Web